ivan-paleo/publish-micro-image/README.md

 ## Scale bar
 So, if the digital magnification is useless, how can we know the size of a digital microscope image?
 The good old **scale bar**!
 The field of view, *i.e* the size of the imaged area of the sample, or rulers or anything similar will do the trick too.

+One would expect that everybody knows that a scale bar (or some form of scaling) must be provided with each image.
+Yet, "[a]pproximately half of papers in physiology (49%) and cell biology (55%) and 28% of plant science papers provided scale bars with dimensions (in the figure or legend) for all images in the paper [...].
+Approximately one-third of papers in each field contained incomplete scale information, such as reporting magnification or presenting scale information for a subset of images.
+Twenty-four percent of physiology papers, 10% of cell biology papers, and 29% of plant sciences papers contained no scale information on any image" ([Jambor et al. 2021, p.
+3](#references)).
+In sum, **only about half of the papers in these fields publish microscope images with proper scaling information; this is not much!** I do not expect that archaeology is any different, although I am not aware of such a survey for archaeology.

 ---